avivenzio/bosun-box/hardware/README.md

   - Outboard > Pi GPIO
   - Outboard > arduino > Pi GPIO
 - Server to expose data from outboard wiring harness
+- Can we read the analog data from signalk and send as a part of the protocol